paradime-io/social-media-data-modeling-challenge/README.md

 This analysis is built off of two datasets: spotify song data from two kaggle sources and tiktok top audio data that I scraped with AI.
 1. For spotify song data, ensured that the data from the two sources did not duplicate *`select distinct`* and removed variants of the same song that had slightly different attributes using window functions: *`row_number()`* (ex: acousticness for variant A: .91, for variant B: .90)
-2. Because the tiktok top audio dataset was scraped, many fields were weirdly formatted.
+2. Because the tiktok top audio dataset was scraped, many fields were weirdly formatted (ex: numeric fields stored as '1.6M views').
 I used string parsing and datetime functions to extract the values I needed, in particular the user engagement data (# of viral videos, # of views) that are key for this analysis

-Note: as I do not have access to all tiktok engagement data spanning across every video, I am using leaderboard data as a proxy.

 ### Key Metrics
 Since the focus of the analysis revolves around tiktok audio performance, I created a composite performance metric to score and compare each audio to identify which ones stand out.
 The composition of this metric is as follows:
-- Total Views: these are views amassed across all viral videos associated with an audio across the 30-month period
+- **Total Views**: these are views amassed across all viral videos associated with an audio across the 30-month period
-- Top 100 Appearances: number of times an audio appeared on any monthly top 100 leaderboard per tokboard.com
+- **Top 100 Appearances**: number of times an audio appeared on any monthly top 100 leaderboard per tokboard.com
-- Top 10 Appearances: number of times an audio broke into any top 10 leaderboard by views
+- **Top 10 Appearances**: number of times an audio broke into any top 10 leaderboard by views
-- Average Ranking: average leaderboard rank when an audio has appeared on the leaderboard
+- **Average Ranking**: average leaderboard rank when an audio has appeared on the leaderboard
-- Max Ranking: the highest ranking an audio has achieved
+- **Max Ranking**: the highest ranking an audio has achieved

 Because these metrics operate on different scales, they were all normalized to 0-1 before being funneled into the following formula to calculate the composite score.
 Score weighting was determined based on a subjective interpretation of performance.